Hyperplastic polyp

 Incidences and malignancy risks of various types of colorectal polyps, with hyperplastic polyps at bottom left.

-A hyperplastic polyp is a type of gastric polyp or colorectal polyp.
+Hyperplastic polyps are a type of gastric or colorectal polyp, most commonly found in the distal colon and rectum.
+They are usually asymptomatic and are diagnosed via colonoscopy.
+Microscopically, they display a characteristic serrated ("saw-tooth") appearance with elongated, straight crypts.

+Most hyperplastic polyps have no malignant potential and are no more likely than normal tissue to eventually become cancer.
+However, those found on the right side of the colon can exhibit malignant potential through multiple mutations affecting DNA-mismatch-repair pathways, leading to microsatellite instability and potential malignant transformation.

+There are two main histological types: microvesicular mucin-rich type and goblet cell-rich type, which have genetic and structural differences but no significant clinical differences.

+Serrated polyposis syndrome is a rare condition defined by the WHO as having numerous serrated lesions or polyps.

 Cancer risk

 Most hyperplastic polyps are found in the distal colon and rectum.
 They have no malignant potential, which means that they are no more likely than normal tissue to eventually become a cancer.

 Hyperplastic polyps on the right side of the colon do exhibit a malignant potential.
 This occurs through multiple mutations that affect the DNA-mismatch-repair pathways.
 As such DNA mutations during replication are not repaired.
 This leads to microsatellite instability which can eventually lead to malignant transformation in polyps on the right side of the colon.

 Serrated polyposis syndrome

 Serrated polyposis syndrome is a rare condition that has been defined by the World Health Organization as either: